Give your shoes a little bit of love

 By now your boots should be pretty much back to their former glory.
 Re-lace and you're good to go.

-Generally speaking you don't need to clean the sole unless you have been wearing your boots in a bog!
-Our soles are made from leather which is a porous material so if you wear your boots in very wet conditions the soles will absorb some water.
+Generally speaking you don't need to clean the sole.
+Our soles are made from leather which is a porous material so if you wear your boots in wet conditions the soles will absorb some water.
 If this happens, leave them to air dry, giving them chance to fully dry out before you wear them again (usually it's best to not wear that same pair again the next day).

-It's also worth remembering that polish and creams are only going to work on shoes made from classic types of leather, so that's most of our Wren and Jackdaw boots.
-You can't polish special leathers like patent or metallic, they can be cleaned but there's no magic cure for those more delicate types of leather once they are scuffed.
+It's also worth remembering that polish and creams are only going to work on shoes made from classic types of leather, so that's most of our styles.
+You can't polish special leathers like patent, metallic or ponyskin, they can be cleaned but there's no magic cure for those more delicate types of leather once they are scuffed.